dalton-f/boggle/README.md

 - **Mobile-Friendly Design**: Optimised for touch screens and smaller devices

-- **Accessibility Options**: Full keyboard navigation and high-contrast support
+- **Accessibility Options**: Full keyboard navigation for settings and gameplay

 ## Contributing